ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/manual.markdown

 ## Downloading Server and Setting Up Node Folders
 Download the [RavenDB server package](https://ravendb.net/download) and extract it into permanent server folders on each machine.

 We recommend using multiple machines to improve [cluster availability via failover](../../client-api/cluster/how-client-integrates-with-replication-and-cluster) in case one goes down.

-Each folder that contains an extracted server package will become a functional node in your cluster.
+* Each folder that contains an extracted server package will become a functional node in your cluster.
+* If you move the folders after installation, **the server will not work**.
+   You'll receive a 'System.InvalidOperationException: Unable to start the server.' error because it will look for the file path that is set when you install.

-By default, when Server is started using `run.ps1` (or `run.sh`) script.
-It will open a browser with a [Setup Wizard](../../start/installation/setup-wizard) which will guide you through the Server configuration process.
+By default, when a server is started using `run.ps1` (or `run.sh` in Linux) script.
+It will open a browser with a [Setup Wizard](../../start/installation/setup-wizard) which will guide you through the server configuration process.

-The setup is started because the default configuration file [settings.json](../../server/configuration/configuration-options#json) (found in the downloaded RavenDB Server package) comes configured like this:
+The setup is started because the default configuration file [settings.json](../../server/configuration/configuration-options#json) (found in the downloaded RavenDB Server package inside the **Server** folder) comes configured like this:

 {CODE-BLOCK:json}
 {